dc-tec/terraform-aws-boundary-deployment/README.md

 - TLS is enabled for the Boundary API listener.
 - SSH access is disabled by default but can be enabled if required.

-## Customization

-You can customize the deployment by adjusting the input variables.
-For example, you can change instance types, enable logging, or modify the Auto Scaling Group configurations.

 ## Testing

 This module includes Terraform tests located in the `tests` directory.
 These tests ensure that the security groups, launch templates, and other resources are correctly configured.